Quantcast

 Splinter Removal in 4 Easy Steps

 The arrival of spring brings children to the outdoors, and the return of warmer temperatures often means that these children will be outside barefoot and not covered from neck to ankles in clothing.
-While fewer articles of clothing means less laundry, it also means more uncovered skin that can be injured.
+It also means there's a greater likelihood of hiking and camping.
+Be prepared for your camping trip, not only with good blankets and a tent, but also first aid supplies.

 Read More